HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 ```
 Note that this guide makes no requirements around whether a Placer may cancel the ServiceRequest.
 This guide does not require that the Placer first check the status of the Coordination Task before cancelling the Request.
 Such requirements may be imposed via business agreements.
 Placers SHALL create or update a Coordination Task to indicate cancellation, in  addition to updating the ServiceRequest.status.

-Also note that even once a Coordination Task is in-progress, Fillers may choose to immediately accept requests for cancellation per business agreements; user input at the fulfiller is not required.
+Also note that even once a Coordination Task is in-progress, Fillers may choose to immediately accept requests for cancellation per business agreements; user input at the Fulfiller is not required.

 Upon receiving the request, the filler accepts or rejects the cancellation by updating the cancellation request task `.status`.